Does Boat Insurance Cover the Motor?

 A blown head gasket caused by overheating may be treated as mechanical breakdown and denied.
 A motor damaged after the boat struck debris during navigation may be treated as accidental damage.
 A stolen outboard may be covered if theft is included and storage conditions complied with policy terms.

 This is why documentation matters.
 Photos, witness statements, marina records, service history, GPS logs, and a marine surveyor's report can help show that the loss came from a covered event.
+Use the evidence workflow in how to get insurance to cover a blown motor as a practical claim checklist.

 Should You Add Mechanical Breakdown Protection?